DISC Personality Testing: How Does It Work?

 What to Expect in the DISC Assessment

-Taking a DiSC assessment typically happens when someone is hired into an organization, with the human resources department asking new hires to take an online questionnaire.
+Taking a DISC assessment typically happens when someone is hired into an organization, with the human resources department asking new hires to take an online questionnaire.

 On the questionnaire, the person will answer a series of statements that specify how much they agree or disagree with each statement, or behavior related statements such as “I prefer taking direction than giving it” or “I like helping people develop skills."
 Based on these responses, the system produces a self assessment report for the individual that can help them be a better team player going forward.